 Are your children ready to conquer division?
-These interactive, division problem solving worksheets will help children solve word problems in five different ways.
+These interactive, division problem-solving worksheets will help children solve division word problems in five different ways.

 He has done it numerous times.
-Sharing a group of toys with his siblings, or even sharing a bag of M and M’s.
-In those situations, he instinctively knows what to do.
+Sharing a group of toys with his siblings, or even sharing a bag of M&M’s.
+In those situations, he instinctively knows how to do division problems.

-When we hit division problem in his math book, though, he wasn’t quite as sure what to do.
+When we hit the division problem in his math book, he wasn’t quite as sure what to do.

 I wanted this little man of mine to be able to relate division to what he has done over and over while creating strategies for solving division problems.

 These word problems with five steps were what we came up with.
 These simple division worksheets are perfect for 3rd grade division word problems.

 Step 1: Division Word Problem Solving by Grouping

 The first step is the way we normally teach children to solve division problems.
 The students grab the amounts of objects that need to be divided up and then place them in the correct amount of groups.
 It is very hands-on and a visual way for our children to understand what is happening when we are dividing.

 Step 2: Solving Division Word Problems by Repeated Subtraction